5 ways to build your homeschooling confidence so that criticism doesn't destroy you.

 If you can articulate your reasons, then you can remember them whenever you’re criticised.
 If you’ve made the conscious decision that keeping family relationships the priority and focussing on a few close friendships is better for your children, then you won’t be thrown into turmoil by people’s socialisation comments.
 You’ve put the thought in, defined your reasons, and are confident in them.

-Writing a homeschooling mission statement is a great idea – learn how to in Begin Homeschooling with Confidence, my free email course.
+Writing a homeschooling mission statement is a great idea – learn how to in Zero to Homeschool, our step by step course to start your homeschooling with success.

 Don't question your ability to teach your child.
 Question putting your child into the same system that left you feeling incapable of teaching your child.
 Homeschooling quote featured on Fearless Homeschool.